optimagic-dev/optimagic/docs/source/index.md

 Installation
 ```

-Installation instructions for estimagic and optional dependencies.
+Installation instructions for optimagic and optional dependencies.

 ````